-1. Has been found ineligible for or has a closed case with Office of Vocational Rehabilitation (OVR) services and chooses not to be re-referred or it has been determined that OVR services are not available.
-If OVR has not made an eligibility determination within 120 days of the referral being sent, then OVR services are considered to not be available to the participant; and competitive integrated job or has not been able to keep a competitive integrated job for more than 6 months; and a.
-Is currently in an activity receiving a sub-minimum wage; or b.
+- 1. Has been found ineligible for or has a closed case with Office of Vocational Rehabilitation (OVR) services and chooses not to be re-referred or it has been determined that OVR services are not available.
+If OVR has not made an eligibility determination within 120 days of the referral being sent, then OVR services are considered to not be available to the participant; and - 2.
+Has never had job skills training or development, has never had any work related experiences (including volunteer experiences) or in the past 2 years, with the use of Supported Employment services, has not been able to secure a competitive integrated job or has not been able to keep a competitive integrated job for more than 6 months; and

+- 3. Meets one of the following criteria: - a.
+Is currently in an activity receiving a sub-minimum wage; or - b.
 After consulting with a credentialed provider, it is the opinion of the service plan team that the level of support provided through this service is needed to secure sustained competitive integrated employment.